DyerHL/SeedPackets/README.md

 ![image](https://user-images.githubusercontent.com/86806913/174419661-5219182b-7424-47ca-af84-09bc4b2c2dff.png)

 ## Overview
-Seed Packets is an app designed to help home gardeners in Tennessee schedule their seed starting at the beginning of the growing season.
-Input your city, and information from your seed packets and this app does the rest.
+Seed Packets is an app designed to help home gardeners in schedule their seed starting at the beginning of the growing season.
+Information from city and seed packets is combined to provide pertinent dates and useful information.

 ## About the User
 This app is for Tennesee gardeners wanting to plan crop gardens.
 Many vegatables, fruits, herbs, and cut flowers require seeds be started indoors before planting outside.
+So, gardeners need to know when to start seeds to they are old enough to transplant when the danger of frost is past.

 ## Features
 - The app requires user authentication to provide a personal experience for each user to plan their own garden.